 Feedback.
 You will receive timely feedback on your homework via Gradescope, either from me or the course grader (another mathematics undergraduate).
-Each homework problem can earn up to five points for mathematical content, and two points for the quality of writing.
+Most homework problems will be graded on a five-point scale for mathematical content (5 = perfect; 4 = minor mistake; 3 = major mistake, right idea; 2 = significant idea; 1 = attempted, 0 = none of the above.)
 If your answer is incorrect, this will be reflected in the score, and there will also be a comment indicating where things went wrong with your solution.
 You are strongly encouraged to engage with this comment, understand your error, and try to come up with a correct solution.
 You are very welcome to post questions about old homework problems to the Slack channel (see below) and talk about them with me in office hours (see the Help section).